mjyang0902/Data-Structure/sort/insertion-sort/Readme.md

 |:------------:|:----------:|:---------:|
 | $$\Theta(n^2)$$ | $$\Theta(n^2)$$ | $$\Theta(n)$$ |

-In the best-case scenario, when the sequence is already in increasing order, the while loop only executes once for each iteration.
+In the best-case scenario, when the sequence is already in **increasing order**, the while loop only executes once for each iteration.
 There are a total of $n-1$ iterations, which results in a time complexity of $\Theta(n)$.
 ## Stability: True